sltncl/Online_Reinforcement_Learning_for_Adaptive_Gain_Tuning_in_IBVS/README.md

 The container uses the image `tiryoh/ros2-desktop-vnc:jazzy` to provide a browser-based development and visualization interface.
 This setup ensures **cross-platform reproducibility** and avoids dependency conflicts across operating systems.

-If browser visualization is not desired, you can replace the base image in the Dockerfile with:
+If you prefer **not to use the VNC environment**, you can replace the base image in the Dockerfile with:
 ```
 ros:jazzy
 ```
-to enable native desktop rendering instead of VNC.
+However, **this alone is not sufficient**.
+The `run.sh` script must also be modified accordingly to properly expose graphics devices and display parameters.
+These modifications depend on your system configuration (e.g., GPU type, graphics driver, operating system) and therefore are not detailed here.

 ---